nyggus/perftester/README.md

 ```

 and that's all you need!
 (We will discuss `perftest` functions in a minute.)
 If you now run `pytest` and the test passes, nothing will happen - just like with a regular `pytest` test.
-If the test fails, however, a `perftest.TimeError` exception will be thrown, with some additional information.
+If the test fails, however, a `perftest.TimeTestError` exception will be thrown, with some additional information.

 This is the easiest way to use `perftest`.
 Its only drawback is that if the performance tests take much time, `pytest` will take too much time, something definitely to be avoided.
 You can then do some `pytest` tricks to not run `perftest` tests, and run them only when you want - or you can simply use the above-described command-line `perftest` framework for performance testing.